ibm-cloud-docs/hp-virtual-servers/FAQs.md

 ## Can IBM system administrators provide me access to my virtual server instance, if I lose my private key?
 {: #faq9}
 IBM system administrators cannot recover access to your virtual server, as they do not have the required privileges.
 Therefore, establish a business continuity and disaster recovery plan (BCDR plan).
-This plan enables you to delete the lost virtual server, create a new one, and restore the data of the old instance to the new one.
+With a BCDR plan available, you can delete the lost virtual server, create a new one, and restore the data of the old instance to the new one.

 ## How can I install software?
 {: #faq10}